LoronsoDev/Above/README.md

 2- Ensure you are on a Windows platform and run "scripts/Win-GenProjects.bat".
 This will build all the necessary files.

-3- Open the vs project generated on the root folder.
+3- Open the Visual Studio project generated on the root folder.

 ![image](https://github.com/LoronsoDev/Above/assets/6765871/ffca5eb0-9c7e-4c00-bb24-324d9e1ca6c6)